Paris Travel Guide, France

 9) Notre Dame de Paris

-The Notre Dame is very famous, especially since it’s been burned down.
+Notre Dame is very famous, especially since it was burned down.
 A national disaster.
-The Notre Dame is still in construction and it’s estimated the construction will last for 5 years at least.

 10) Sainte Chapelle